smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 ## New imports due to package changes

 ## SdlManagerListener managerShouldUpdateLifecycle changes
 In 4.12 a new managerShouldUpdateLifecycle method was added and the old managerShouldUpdateLifecycle method was deprecated.
 In 5.0 the deprecated method was removed.
+Add link to details...

 Before: